 Following the increased enforcement efforts relating to trade and consumption of marine turtles and their specimens, some communities (notably in Bali) have opened "turtle attractions" for tourists.
 These attractions may include hatcheries and several young and adult turtles.
 For their establishment, the nature conservation agency of the Indonesian Government (Balai Konservasi Sumber Daya Alam, BKSDA) must issue appropriate permitting.
-While many of these facilities may be established for conservation purposes, evidence collected during the present work suggests that some facilities may provide little, if any, conservation value (fig. 28).
-It has been suggested in the literature that such facilities may be conduits through which marine turtle meat and eggs are sold more easily (Firliansyah et al., 2017).
+While many of these facilities may be established for conservation purposes, evidence collected during the present work suggests that some facilities may be conduits through which marine turtle meat and eggs are sold more easily (Firliansyah et al., 2017).